 Our dedicated and supportive staff are here to guide you through this difficult journey, with over 140 years combined experience.
 We take pride in doing our absolute best to ensure your needs are met.
 We are always here for you.

 Ted B. Smith, Jr. Owner, Funeral Director, & Embalmer

 Ted is a 1983 graduate of Carroll High School in Ozark.
 After serving his apprenticeship as a funeral director and embalmer at Holman Funeral home, he graduated from John A. Gupton College in Nashville, Tennessee, receiving an Associate of Arts Degree in Funeral Service.
 Ted returned to Holman Funeral Home as a National Board certified funeral director and embalmer in 1995.

 Ted was married to the late Kaye Matheny Smith and they have three children, Ted (Sierra) Smith III, Carolanne (Logan) Harrison, and Alex Smith.
-He is a member of the Ozark Baptist church, a member and past president of the Ozark Rotary Club and member of the National Funeral Directors Association, and the Alabama Funeral Directors Association.
+He is a member of Ozark Baptist church, a member and past president of the Ozark Rotary Club, a member of the National Funeral Directors Association, and the Alabama Funeral Directors Association.
 Ted is an avid Auburn fan.

 W. M. "Bill" Sullivan, Jr. Owner, Funeral Director, Embalmer, & Cremationist